The Testimony Trails we’ve been hiking connect directly to our Reflective Routes—those inner paths we’ve been walking, often without noticing.

 Every inner trail leaves a mark—and the Godhead knows our hearts better than we do.

-Sometimes we misread the map entirely and end up off‑trail in places we never meant to be.
+Sometimes we misread the direction entirely and end up off‑trail in places we never meant to be.

-The map looked right… until we suddenly find ourselves on a path were not prepared for, wondering how in the world we got there...?
+The trail looked right… until we suddenly find ourselves on a path we're not prepared for, wondering how in the world we got there...?

-Inner work isn’t an easy trail—getting real with yourself, facing your own reflection...
+Inner work isn’t an easy trail to hike—getting real with yourself, facing your own reflection...

 Most of us are better at tearing ourselves down than facing self-truth with self-compassion.